 Developing the Mindset

-That doesn’t mean that you have to live in a state of perpetual doubt and criticize everything all the time!
-Rather, a well developed critical mindset can help you in retaining only what information you determine to be true and relevant, while discarding much of the noise (see Merchants of Doubt).
-Taking this approach can also boost your confidence as well as work to diminish some anxieties as you pursue your own path of sustainable motivation.
+Having a sharp set of critical thinking skills doesn’t mean that you have to live in a state of perpetual doubt, constantly criticizing everything either.
+That can become mentally exhausting for you, and the people around you.
+Rather, a well-developed critical mindset can help you in retaining only what information you determine to be true and relevant.
+This helps with discarding much of the noise & obfuscation that isn’t (see Merchants of Doubt).

 Causation vs Correlation